lltinghuang/N-Queen-Problem/README.md

   The GA is implemented based on the method and parameters mentioned in the paper.
 Permutations are used to represent the positions of queens on the chessboard, and ten random permutations are generated as the initial population.
   In each generation, four individuals are randomly selected as a subset, from which the top two individuals with the best fitness scores are chosen as parents.
 These parents undergo cycle crossover and swap mutation to generate offspring.
 The fitness of both parents and offspring is compared, and the top ten individuals are selected to proceed to the next generation.
 This process is repeated for 1000 generations.

-- **Experiments and parameters**:
-  These parameters are effective for both 8-queen and 50-queen problems, so no changes were made in the experiments.